Division of Investment Management Coronavirus (COVID-19) Response FAQs

 - Relief permitting registered open-end funds and insurance company separate accounts to borrow money from certain affiliates.

 - Relief that permits additional flexibility under existing interfund lending arrangements and extends the ability to use interfund lending arrangements to funds that do not currently have exemptive relief.

 - Relief that permits registered open-end funds to enter into lending arrangements or borrowings that deviate from fundamental policies, subject to prior board approval.

-Each of the categories of relief provided in the order will expire on the date specified in a public notice from the Division, which date will be at least two weeks from the date of the notice.
+Each of the categories of relief provided in the order will terminate on the date specified in a public notice from the Division.
+On April 15, 2021, the Division provided notice that the relief will terminate, effective April 30, 2021.

 Temporary additional flexibility for BDCs